-This app helps to visualize how the Pliestocene 'Ice Age' may have actually been a period of altered polar axis (ie. the north pole was over greenland instead of its present location).
+This interactive globe app helps to visualize how the Pliestocene 'Ice Age' may have actually been a period of altered polar axis (ie. the north pole was over greenland instead of its present location).

-Ice polygons are taken from the current scientific consensus on continental ice age icecap extents.
+Ice polygons are taken from the current scientific consensus on continental ice age glacial extents.
+(See here and here).

-Toggle on the following 'Antarctic overlay layer' to see the current extent or size of Antarctica with its associated winter sea ice superimposed upon the extent of the ancient northern hemesphere ice cap.
-You'll see how the pleistocene ice cap was essentially what would be expected of a different polar location, if we use the modern Antartic glacial extent as an analog.
+Toggle on the following 'Antarctic overlay layer' to see the current extent or size of Antarctica with its associated winter sea ice superimposed upon the extent of the ancient northern hemesphere ice sheet.
+You'll see how the pleistocene ice sheet was essentially what would be expected of a different polar location, if we use the modern Antartic glacial extent as an analog.